Houston – Harris County DWI Penalties

-- First DWI offense: A fine not to exceed $2,000 and/or the possibility of serving jail time from 3 days to 180 days, and a driver’s license suspension of 90 to 365 days.
-(Class B Misdemeanor).
-Or, if your blood comes back with a BAC greater than 0.15, it can be enhanced to a Class A Misdemeanor, which doubles the range of punishment and fines.
+- First offense: A fine not to exceed $2,000 and/or the possibility of serving jail time from three days to 180 days, and a driver’s license suspension of 90 to 365 days.
+(Class B Misdemeanor)

-- Second DWI offense: Fine of no more than $4,000 and/or jail from 30 days to 1 year, and a possible driver’s license suspension ranging from 180 days to 2 years.
+- Second offense: Fine increases to no more than $4,000 and/or jail from 30 days to one year, and a possible driver’s license suspension ranging from 180 days to two years.
 (Class A Misdemeanor)

-- Third DWI offense: A fine up to $10,000 and/or 2 to 10 years of imprisonment, and suspension of your driver’s license ranging from 180 days up to 2 years.
-(Third-Degree Felony)
+- Third offense: A fine up to $10,000 and/or two to 10 years of imprisonment, and suspension of your driver’s license ranging from 180 days up to two years.
+(3rd Degree Felony)

-- DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication (intoxication assault): If convicted you may serve a minimum of 2 years up to a maximum of 10 years in jail.
+- DWI with an accident where serious bodily injury occurred as a proximate cause of the intoxication (Intoxication Assault): If convicted you may serve a minimum of two years up to a maximum of 10 years in jail.
 Additionally, you may be fined up to $10,000.
-(Third-Degree Felony)
+(Third Degree Felony)

-- DWI where a death has occurred as a proximate cause of the intoxication (intoxication manslaughter): If convicted you may pay a maximum fine of $10,000 and/or be imprisoned from 2 to 20 years.
-The district attorney can stack charges against you for each death, for example, 2 deaths can mean 4 to 40 years in prison.
-(Third-Degree Felony)
+- DWI where a death has occurred as a proximate cause of the intoxication (Intoxication Manslaughter): If convicted you may pay a maximum fine of $10,000 and/or be imprisoned from two to 20 years (Intoxication Manslaughter or Manslaughter with use of Deadly Weapon are both 2nddegree felonies.)
+Note: the district attorney can stack charges against you for each death, for example, two deaths can mean four to 40 years.

-- Prior DWI conviction and present drag racing charge: Drag racing is a Class B misdemeanor; however, it becomes a Class A misdemeanor if the person had a prior drag racing conviction, a DWI conviction, or had an open alcohol container while they were driving.
+- A prior DWI conviction and a present drag racing charge: Drag racing is a class B misdemeanor; however, it becomes a class A misdemeanor if the person had a prior drag racing conviction, a DWI conviction or had an open alcohol container while they were driving.